 Scrappy Wall Quilt Projects

 Is your fabric stash taking over your sewing room?
-Make a few of these scrappy wall hangings, and then you can start building your stash all over again!
+If so, make a few of these wall hangings to clear it out (then start building it all over again!).

 Batik Rainbow Wall Hanging

 Use a breathtaking assortment of batiks in a Square-in-a-Square design.
 This wall hanging begins with warm colors in the center, then moves to cool colors around the outside for a final product that resembles a vibrant rainbow-color firework.

 These 22 stash-busting quilt patterns are a fabric lover's dream.
 A variety of patterns and prints combine to create lively quilts that invite attention.

 Define the edges with crisp white strips outlining the monochromatic zigzags in the center of this wall hanging.
 The bold primary colors stand out against the mottled blue background.

 Fussy-cut underwater and nautical prints and frame them inside boxes of sea and surf colors for a wall quilt that is perfect for little pirates and mermaids!